-First-time DWI arrest with a .15 BAC Test.
+First-time DWI arrest with a .15 BAC Test in San Antonio.

 A DWI is the last thing on most people’s minds when they go out with friends.
 But a DWI arrest can turn a fun evening into a real headache.
 Fortunately for most people, a DWI case is usually a low-level crime.

 Primarily, most DWI cases do not involve injury or death.
 In fact, police stop most suspected DWI drivers for breaking traffic laws.
 For example, police stop drivers for:

 - Failing to use a turn signal;

 Following that, the traffic stop escalates into a DWI arrest.
 That’s because the officer smells alcohol on the driver’s breath.
 And the driver does not perform well on the roadside tests.
 Finally, the officer arrests the driver and asks the driver to provide a breath or blood test.

 In many cases, this first-time DWI arrest will be a Class B misdemeanor in Texas.
 But if the driver provides a breath or blood test with a BAC of .15 or more, then the DWI will become a Class A misdemeanor.
 This can lead to higher penalties.
 To see why, we first need to look at the Texas DWI Penal Code.

 Texas DWI law.

 |Sec.
 49.04||Texas DWI Law|